Burdock Root Health Benefits

 An independent study conducted in 2011 actually demonstrated the pharmacological effects of Burdock Root on the body.

-"In the root, the active ingredients have been found to “detoxify” blood in terms of TCM and promote blood circulation to the skin surface, improving the skin quality/texture and curing skin diseases like eczema.
+"In the root, the active ingredients have been found to “ help detoxify” blood in terms of TCM and promote blood circulation to the skin surface, improving the skin quality/texture and curing skin diseases like eczema.
 Antioxidants and anti-diabetic compounds have also been found in the root (Chan, 2011)."

-Recent studies and Chinese literature have shown Burdock Root to help cleanse the liver and reverse damage caused by increased alcohol consumption.
+Recent studies and Chinese literature have shown Burdock Root to help support the liver.

 Though the studies have not been conducted on humans, a conclusive study on rats demonstrated Burdock root's health benefit to the liver.